itairaz1/israeli-bank-firefly-importer/README.md

 ## Missing features and known issues
 1. Support all banks and credit cards.
-2. Code quality: Add tests, error handling, organize code, normal logger and more.
+2. Code quality: Add tests, error handling, organize code and more.
-3. Add tools like linter github actions and more...
+3. Add github actions and more...
 4. Consider use typescript.
 5. Support changing config after first run.
 6. Support multi banks.